List of Dallas (1978 TV series) characters: Jamie Ewing

 Jamie Ewing Barnes (Jenilee Harrison) was the sister of Jack Ewing (Dack Rambo) and the daughter of Jason Ewing, Jock Ewing's (Jim Davis) estranged brother.
 She appeared regularly between season 8 and season 10.
 Harrison appeared in 70 episodes overall.

 Jamie and her brother Jack were raised by Jason after the death of their mother, Nancy.
 The three eventually settled in Alaska, where Jason earned a living wildcatting.
 Jamie was enthralled by the oil business and learnt everything she could from Jason, with whom she had a close relationship.
-Before his death in 1984, Jason told Jamie about her family in Texas, and about how he, Jock and Digger Barnes had founded Ewing Oil together.
+Before his death in 1984, Jason told Jamie about her family in Texas, and about how he, Jock, and Digger Barnes had founded Ewing Oil together.
 Jason also held documentation to prove that Ewing Oil was divided equally between the three founders, which meant that Jamie now had ownership of the company.
 Deciding to claim her share of the company, Jamie journeyed to Southfork Ranch, where she was eagerly welcomed by all except her cousin J.R.
 (Larry Hagman), who remained suspicious of her and accused her of being an imposter.
 After proving that she was Jason's daughter, Jamie settled at Southfork and formed a close friendship with J.R.'s wife Sue Ellen (Linda Gray).

 When Jamie presented her evidence that Ewing Oil was split equally between the three original founders, she started receiving attention from Cliff Barnes (Ken Kercheval), the brother of her cousin Bobby's (Patrick Duffy) ex-wife Pam (Victoria Principal).
 Cliff was initially taken with Jamie, and his feelings were reinforced when he realised that they stood a better chance of gaining Ewing Oil ownership as a couple.
-With that in mind, he proposed, and he and Jamie married soon afterwards.
-J.R. was horrified at the idea of another marriage between the Ewing and Barnes family, especially as it was Cliff that married into the family.
+With that in mind, he proposed, and he and Jamie married soon afterward.
+J.R. was horrified at the idea of another marriage between the Ewings and Barneses, especially as it was Cliff who married into the Ewing family.
 Frustrated with J.R.'s constant critiques of Cliff, as well as his adamant claim that Ewing Oil was solely Jock's, Jamie and Cliff launched a court case over the Ewing Oil ownership, with Pam on their side.
 Jamie was thrilled when Jack arrived in Dallas after the trial began, but it was Jack's arrival that caused Cliff and Jamie to lose the case: Jack had proof that Jock had bought Jason and Digger out of the company shortly after it was formed.
 Jack walked away with 10% of Ewing Oil - J.R. and Bobby gave him 5% each, as a token of thanks - while Jamie realised that Cliff's chief motivation for marrying her was the Ewing Oil ownership, which strained their marriage, and they both started considering divorce.